Planning and Learning with Adaptive Lookahead: QL-DQN and Atari Experiments

+\item For training, set the bootstrap target to be the cumulative reward from the tree-search plus the Q-value corresponding tree-depth calculated on the leaf-state. \end{enumerate}

+We note that the per-depth Q-function is crucial in order to keep online consistency and achieve convergence.
+We found that in practice, the Q-function learned by DQN is not the true cumulative reward of rollouts.
+Instead, it is some function that minimizes the Bellman error.
+This phenomenon is orthogonal to our work and was also recently studied in \cite{fujimoto2022should}.
+In our context of multiple-depth Q-network, if we bootstrap using the target from one depth for another, the above phenomenon causes inconsistencies that lead to divergence.
+To handle this inconsistency, we introduced the multi-head Q-network for multiple depths and found that it solves the issue.
+All other parts of the algorithm and hyper-parameter choices are taken as-is from the original DQN paper \cite{mnih2013playing}.

 We train QL-DQN on several Atari environments \citep{bellemare2013arcade}.
-Since the goal of our work is to improve sample complexity over fixed-horizon baselines, our metric of interest here is the reward as a function of training time.
+Since our work aims to improve sample complexity over fixed-horizon baselines, our metric of interest here is the reward as a function of training time.
 Hence, in \cref{fig:atari-experiments} we present the convergence of \algQDQN{} versus DQN with fixed depths $0$ through $3$, as a function of time.
 The plots consist of the average score across $5$ seeds together with std values.
-As seen, QL-DQN achieves better performance on VideoPinball and Tutankham, while on Solaris and Berzerk, it is on-par with the best fixed lookahead.
+Note that depth $0$ corresponds to standard DQN (the baseline).
+As seen, QL-DQN achieves better performance on VideoPinball and Tutankham, while on Solaris and Berzerk, it is on par with the best-fixed lookahead.

 The conclusion here is again that we obtain a better or similarly-performing agent to a pre-determined fixed planning horizon.
-This comes with the benefit of robustness to the expensive hyper-parameter choice of the best fixed horizon per a given environment.
+This comes with the benefit of robustness to the expensive hyper-parameter choice of the best-fixed horizon per a given environment.